 The public-facing version of ChatGPT reached 100 million users in just two months.
 It democratized AI in a manner not previously seen while becoming by far the fastest-growing app ever.
 Its out-of-the-box accessibility makes generative AI different from all AI that came before it.
 Users don’t need a degree in machine learning to interact with or derive value from it; nearly anyone who can ask questions can use it.
 And, as with other breakthrough technologies such as the personal computer or iPhone, one generative AI platform can give rise to many applications for audiences of any age or education level and in any location with internet access.

-All of this is possible because generative AI chatbots are powered by foundation models, which are expansive neural networks trained on vast quantities of unstructured, unlabeled data in a variety of formats, such as text and audio.
+All of this is possible because generative AI chatbots are powered by foundation models, which contain expansive neural networks trained on vast quantities of unstructured, unlabeled data in a variety of formats, such as text and audio.
 Foundation models can be used for a wide range of tasks.
 In contrast, previous generations of AI models were often “narrow,” meaning they could perform just one task, such as predicting customer churn.
 One foundation model, for example, can create an executive summary for a 20,000-word technical report on quantum computing, draft a go-to-market strategy for a tree-trimming business, and provide five different recipes for the ten ingredients in someone’s refrigerator.
 The downside to such versatility is that, for now, generative AI can sometimes provide less accurate results, placing renewed attention on AI risk management.

 With proper guardrails in place, generative AI can not only unlock novel use cases for businesses but also speed up, scale, or otherwise improve existing ones.
 Imagine a customer sales call, for example.
 A specially trained AI model could suggest upselling opportunities to a salesperson, but until now those were usually based only on static customer data obtained before the start of the call, such as demographics and purchasing patterns.
 A generative AI tool might suggest upselling opportunities to the salesperson in real time based on the actual content of the conversation, drawing from internal customer data, external market trends, and social media influencer data.
 At the same time, generative AI could offer a first draft of a sales pitch for the salesperson to adapt and personalize.